YizYah/neo-forte/README.md

 `oneRecord` returns an object with the requested fields.
 If more than one record is returned, `oneRecord` will return an error message.

 If no records are returned, `oneRecord` returns null.

+You cannot specify that you want to see a summary with `oneRecord`.
+For that, you must call `run`.

 ## Limitations